kbrew-dev/kbrew/README.md

 ```
 ## Helm chart or operator or Manifests - all abstracted

-Kbrew abstracts the underlying chart or operator or manifest and gives you a recipe to install a stack with all basic configurations done.
+kbrew abstracts the underlying chart or operator or manifest and gives you a recipe to install a stack with all basic configurations done.

 ## Installation